paulvha/dooropener/README.md

 from Internet, developed by others.
 I do not know who or where the real sources are coming from.
 Hence I do not claim copyright or apply a license.
 This is grapware… for you to play around and enjoy.
-No Support, no warranty, no obligations.
+<br>No Support, no warranty, no obligations.
 Just source code as-is !

 ## Prerequisites
 Depending the exact sourced hardware components

 ### Keypad
  https://github.com/Chris--A/Keypad
  <br>info : http://playground.arduino.cc/Code/Keypad